rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 - **Must**
   - Return the form (with the user's data still in the fields)
-  - Provide a text description at the top of the page that:
+  - Provide a validation summary at the top of the page
-    - Indicates there was a validation problem
-    - Describes the nature of the problem
-    - Provides ways to locate the field(s) with a problem easily
-    - Visually styles the error in such a way that it is distinguishable from other content
 - **Should**
   - Return the form with the user's data still in the fields
 - **May**